AnnaShnir/Chat-App/README.md

 client will be able to type all messages and see their own and other's messages

 client will be able to boot another client from the chatroom (server) by typing /kick name

+typing /fliptable will boadcast a special message

+NB: all other files are scratch, created only as personal execrise.
+The most important ones are serverClientChat.js  and  clientServerChat.js  (i know that the filenames are confusing, but javascipt is no better).